ZiMADE/EmoKill/README.md

 #### EmoKillTest.exe
 - To see EmoKill in action without having an Emotet infection, this exe will be helpfull.

 When EmoKill starts, there will be made a check of all running processes on your machine.
 After that every new started process will also be checked by EmoKill.
-Each process which match the pattern of Emotet based on the logic from [EmoCheck v0.0.2 of JPCERT/CC](https://github.com/JPCERTCC/EmoCheck) will be killed as soon as possible.
+Any process that matches the pattern of Emotet based on the logic of [EmoCheck v0.0.2 by JPCERT/CC](https://github.com/JPCERTCC/EmoCheck) will be detected by EmoKill and killed as soon as possible.
 The time between detection and successful killing such a process is normaly less than 1 second.

 Detection and killing of Emotet processes are logged to a logfile `%windir%\Temp\EmoKill.log` and also to the application eventlog.